ynniv/deposits/index.md

 **Progressive Reputation Building**: New operators can enter the market and build reputation over time:
 1. Start with small deposits from risk-tolerant users
+2. Establish multi-vault architecture early
-2. Build metrics through consistent operation
+3. Build metrics through consistent operation
-3. Attract larger deposits as reputation solidifies
+4. Attract larger deposits as reputation solidifies
-4. Eventually compete with established operators
+5. Eventually compete with established operators

 **Infrastructure Specialization**: Different entities can focus on their strengths:
 - Channel partners can focus on Lightning infrastructure